diaznet/edgerouter-fqdns/README.md

 This object will then be available for you to create a new firewall rule in EdgeRouter OS.
 Example below creates a new Firewall rule 42 in Ruleset "Servers_Lan_In"

-Check the [EdgeOS User Guide](https://dl.ubnt.com/guides/edgemax/EdgeOS_UG.pdf) for more information about Firewall Rules in EdgeRouters.

     set firewall name Servers_Lan_In rule 42 action accept set firewall name Servers_Lan_In rule 42 description 'Debian CH Update Servers'